Tory Lanez: 2020–present: Independent albums and incarceration

 On September 25, 2020, Lanez surprise-released his fifth album, Daystar, his first project since departing Interscope earlier that year.
 On the album, he defends himself in multiple songs against claims that he shot rapper Megan Thee Stallion in 2020.

 The following months he announced the release of "capsules" that would contain separate different types of music from him, then releasing the hip-hop commercial mixtape Loner on December 22, 2020, the R&B commercial mixtape Playboy on March 5, 2021, and his sixth studio album Alone at Prom, on December 10, 2021, which is an 80's inspired synth-pop project.
 The following year Sorry 4 What marked Lanez's last studio album being released before his 2022 conviction of three felonies in relation to his shooting of Megan Thee Stallion, being later sentenced in 2023 to 10 years in prison.

 While incarcerated, Lanez's track "The Color Violet", contained in the Alone at Prom album, experienced a boost in popularity thanks to popular social media app TikTok.
 In 2023, the singer released the deluxe edition of his 2021 album Alone at Prom, featuring 10 additional tracks, marking his first official release following his incarceration.

-Beginning in July 2024, tracks began to release under the 'Lost Tapes' and 'Prison Tapes' monikers, consisting of tracks recorded from 2015 to 2020 and tracks recorded from within prison, respectively.
+Beginning in July 2024, tracks began to release under the Lost Tapes and Prison Tapes monikers, consisting of tracks recorded from 2015 to 2020 and tracks recorded from within prison, respectively.
 Tracks would be released in pairs, and would release on Fridays, similar to his 'Fargo Fridays' moniker.
-Towards the end of August 2024, tracks began to release under the Twitch Tapes' moniker, consisting of songs recorded live on streaming platform Twitch, and were intended to release as a full project prior to his incarceration.
+Towards the end of August 2024, tracks began to release under the Twitch Tapes moniker, consisting of songs recorded live on streaming platform Twitch, and were intended to release as a full project prior to his incarceration.
 Two of the notable prison tapes, "Wish I Never Met You" and "Know What You Need" peaked at number 33 and number 34 on the Hot R&B/Hip-Hop Songs.

-On March 7, 2025, Lanez released an 18-track album called "Peterson", recorded straight from prison.
-It peaked at number 11 on the Top R&B/Hip-Hop Albums and at number 25 on the Billboard 200.
+In 2025, he released Peterson, which was recorded entirely while he was in prison and used artificial intelligence technology to enhance the recordings.
+Lanez described it as the "first ever in-real-time prison album".
+The album reached number 25 on the US Billboard 200.
+On May 12, 2025, Lanez was hospitalized after being stabbed in his prison cell by another inmate.

+On January 28, 2026, Lanez released an extended play called Slutty Bass from prison.
+The EP contains two songs called "S.L.I.D.E" and "Planet Bass / NBLYB".
+He also expressed the EP being a "new genre" mixing miami bass with alternative R&B.

+On July 17, 2026, Lanez released his tenth studio album called Made You Think I Was Gone ...But.
+The album is divided into two discs, with Disc 1, Fargo’s Revenge, focused on rap and Disc 2, Fargo’s Heartbreak, focused on R&B. This marks Lanez's third album released in the previous 12 months.